Overview – Kuti WR

 Kuti is a community-owned wildlife reserve.
 Thirty percent of all revenue raised is used for projects such as tree planting, rehabilitation of boreholes, and clinics and seedling production to help the surrounding villages.

-There is a good variety of mammals, and a big marshland area with a viewing deck that is a great spot for bird watchers.
+There is a good variety of mammals and bird watchers are in for a treat.
 As there are no dangerous animals, visitors are free to walk, cycle and drive themselves, though guides are available as well.

 Pros & Cons